 The Lower Stillaguamish Pollution Identification and Correction (PIC) Program is a proactive effort to identify and correct sources of bacterial pollution specifically in the Lower Stillaguamish River Basin.
-The Snohomish County Public Works Surface Water Management Division is managing the program’s efforts to protect and restore water quality in the Stillaguamish River Clean Water District (CWD).
+The Snohomish County Public Works Surface Water Management Division is managing the program’s efforts to protect and restore water quality in the former Stillaguamish River Clean Water District (CWD).

 Pollution from the Lower Stillaguamish River Basin affects 4,950 acres of commercial shellfish growing areas (PDF) as well as recreational water uses in South Skagit Bay, Port Susan, and the Stillaguamish River.
 This specific area has been identified as having significant bacterial pollution problems.